codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/helm.md

 It is recommended to use a Helm repository to store your chart before deploying it.
 This way you know what is deployed in your clusters and you can also reuse charts in other installations.

-First of all you need to import in your pipeline from the [shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/) the settings for the internal Helm repository (or any other external repository that you have setup in Codefresh).
-This will make available the internal Helm repository to your pipeline so that it can push/pull Helm charts from it.

-{% include image.html
-lightbox="true"
-file="/images/examples/helm/import-helm-configuration.png"
-url="/images/examples/helm/import-helm-configuration.png"
-alt="Using the default Helm repository in a Pipeline" caption="Using the default Helm repository in a Pipeline" max-width="40%"
-%}

 Once that is done you can change your pipeline to also store the chart first and *then* deploying it.